-Google changes their AdSense policies at any time in an attempt to protect the interests of their advertisers.
-The last update was on August 1, 2012 but they don’t highlight the changes unless it’s a critical update.
-But you can subscribe to the official Google AdSense blog to follow all the updates whenever it happens.
+Google changes their AdSense policies every once in a while.
+They say that it’s done in an attempt to protect the interests of their advertisers.
+The last update was on October 20, 2014 but they don’t highlight the changes unless it’s a critical update.

 Google AdSense ad serving has been disabled to your site